Isa-khan/DataGenius/README.md

 ## Live Deployed Link

-Experience the magic of Data Genius right now! 🔗 [Data Genius](https://data-genius-4e11aea6a361.herokuapp.com)
+Experience the magic of Data Genius right now! 🔗 [Data Genius](https://data-genius-4e11aea6a361.herokuapp.com) (If server is overloaded, please try again later)

 ## How to Use